Alejandro-neuro/Learning_physics_from_video/README.md

 ## 🛠️ Requirements

--PyTorch ≥ 1.12
+- PyTorch ≥ 1.12
--ffmpeg (for video conversion)
+- ffmpeg (for video conversion)
+- numpy
--numpy, matplotlib
+- matplotlib
--Apptainer/Singularity (for container support)
+- Apptainer/Singularity (for container support)

 See environment.yml or apptainer for details.